-It is easy to see why novice golfers feel that to shorten the backswing will result in a shorter hitting distance.
+It is easy to see why novice golfers feel that shortening the backswing will result in a shorter hitting distance.
 This is in most cases the opposite of what actually happens.

 Most power from the golf swing is generated in the two feet before impact and the subsequent follow-through.